hlefebvr/idol/docs/index.rst

         model.optimize();

-If you want to learn more about idol's modeling interface, be sure to visit :ref:`beginner tutorials <basics>`.
+If you want to learn more about idol's modeling interface, be sure to visit :ref:`our introductory tutorials <tutorials_basics>`.

-If you are more experienced, you may want to have a look at our :ref:`decomposition methods tutorials <decomposition>`.
+If you are looking for a Branch-and-Price tutorial, directly got to :ref:`our Dantzig-Wolfe Decomposition tutorials <tutorials_dantzig_wolfe>`.

-Is this a MIP solver?
+Is This a MIP Solver?
 ---------------------

 The idol library is not a MIP solver in itself.
 Indeed, it typically needs to call external